- Lance Corporal Mark Ormrod was blown up by IED in Helmand in 2007

 The Government has announced a new £6.5million scheme to buy state-of-the-art 'bionic' legs for soldiers injured in Iraq and Afghanistan - but Cpl Ormrod has dismissed this as a 'publicity stunt'.

-Royal Marine Mark Ormrod pictured serving in Afghanistan
+Former Royal Marine Mark Ormrod, pictured left

 He said: ‘I think I was a little bit more let down than angry.
 I really thought this may have been the turning point.
 I feel deflated.